-But the ISA rules are changing from July 1.
-The annual tax-free allowance will go up from £11,880 to £15,000.
-Plus, there will be greater flexibility on investments and transfers.
+ISA rules changed in July 2014.
+The annual tax-free allowance went up from £11,880 to £15,000, and there is now greater flexibility on investments and transfers.
 The new tax year starts on April 6, so the July date is a bit odd.
 The reason for the delay is to give ISA companies time to adjust.

-Any money you pay into a stocks and shares ISA between April 6 and July 1 will count towards your annual £15,000 allowance for 2014-15.
-So, after July 1, you will be able to top up if you wish by paying into your existing account, or by switching to a different stocks and shares New ISA.
+Any money paid into a stocks and shares ISA between April 6 and July 1 counts towards your annual £15,000 allowance for 2014-15.
+You will be able to top up your account to the new £15,000 limit if you wish by paying into your existing account, or by switching to a different stocks and shares New ISA.
 Alternatively, you could open a cash NISA.

-If you had instead contributed £1,000 to a cash ISA and £5000 to a stocks and shares ISA in the weeks leading up to July, you could add to either account on July 1, as long as you did not exceed the overall limit of £15,000.
+If you had instead contributed £1,000 to a cash ISA and £5000 to a stocks and shares ISA in the weeks leading up to July, you can now add to either account, as long as you don’t exceed the overall limit of £15,000.
 So, you could put an additional £9,000 into your cash NISA, or £4,500 into each account to bring you to the £15,000 limit.
 It’s entirely up to you how you divide the allowance.

 Range of assets

 A stocks and shares ISA offers the potential for higher returns than a cash deposit and you can invest in a broad range of assets including shares, bonds, commercial property and commodities.
 But stocks and shares ISAs are riskier than cash plans.
 If the stock market crashes or the property market implodes, you could lose all your money, including your original stake.

 Some ISAs are riskier than others: an investment in emerging markets is likely to be more volatile than government gilts.
 You should therefore pick a scheme that reflects your appetite for risk.